 All families with students enrolled in the Religious School will also receive this school handbook via email and/or as a printed copy at the beginning of the school year—the distributed version will have contact info for Religious School teachers and staff.

 You will receive a complete school year calendar on or before the first day of school (and can also view it here), including dates of religious school and special services and events designed for your children and family.
+The calendar will also be on the temple website and upcoming dates will be highlighted in the weekly Hadashot.
 Please mark these on your family calendar to ensure your family will be free to take advantage of all offerings.
-Events will also be publicized in the bulletin, on the temple website, and via weekly reminders in the Hadashot.
+Events will also be publicized in the bulletin, on the temple website, and via weekly reminders in

 Hadashot means “news” – each week, you’ll receive an email with information about upcoming events and plans for the week.
 The Hadashot is also a great place to share information among school families – feel free to send your news along to the director at email@example.com for inclusion in the weekly email blast.

 School begins at 10:00am, but children are welcome to arrive beginning at 9:45, which provides them with some vital socializing and community-building time.
 Please endeavor to have your children at school BEFORE 10:00am.
 If you know your child will be late, please email or text the director.

 School ends at 12:00 noon.
 Please be sure to arrive promptly for pick-up so our staff may leave on time.

 If your child will be absent, kindly email both the director and your child’s teacher (contact information for all staff is included in the printed version of this handbook that you will receive).
 If you know your child will be out on a date in the future, please let us know as soon as possible.
 Given our small class sizes, being informed of a child’s absence will help teachers plan the day in a way that ensures the best experience for all of the students.
 Keep in mind that many absences can make it difficult for students to feel connected to classmates or to master material.
 Try not to miss school unless it is absolutely necessary.